samsquire/ideas2/README.md

 It should be possible to queue operations on a desktop computer.

+ * On the command line, the expected result of an action should be known in advance so things can be queued off it.

 # 93. Distributed spreadsheets

 Spreadsheets that run across multiple machines for performance and parallelism.
 Cells can be configured to come from other computers.